 1. INTRODUCTION

 Queen’s Accommodation values the diversity of its student and staff and family residents and is committed to providing an environment which is welcoming for all.
+This Policy must be read in conjunction with the University's ‘Animals on Campus’ Policy.
 Queen’s Accommodation endeavour to support the individual accommodation needs of all residents subject to the provisions outlined below.

 All residents requiring the support of an assistive animal must clearly demonstrate, with appropriate evidence, from a relevant organisation or appropriate health professional, that the animal has been specifically trained and placed with them for one of the following purposes: